Global markets sink after sharp selloff in US bank stocks - Local News 8

 “Lots of banks hold large portfolios of bonds and rising interest rates make these less valuable — the SVB situation is a reminder that many institutions are sitting on large unrealized losses on their fixed-income holdings,” commented Russ Mould, investment director at UK broker AJ Bell.

-The Stoxx Europe 600 Banks index, which tracks 42 big European banks, including those in the United Kingdom, sank by more than 4% Friday morning.
-Shares in banking giant HSBC tumbled nearly 5% Friday.
-The shares of Barclays were down 3.4%, Deutsche Bank 7.4% and Italy’s Unicredit 3.6%.
+The Stoxx Europe 600 Banks index, which tracks 42 big European banks, including those in the United Kingdom, sank by more than 4% Friday morning before recovering slightly.

+Shares in banking giant HSBC tumbled 4.5% Friday.
+The shares of Barclays were down 3.6%, Deutsche Bank 6.8% and Italy’s Unicredit 4%.

 In Asia, Hong Kong’s Hang Seng led losses in the region, sinking 3%, while China’s Shanghai and Korea’s Kospi fell 1.4% and 1% respectively.